domini04/bluestar/BlueStar_Development_Process.md

 - Create installation scripts and clear setup instructions.
 - Package as an installable CLI application.
 - Finalize documentation and create examples.
+- **NEW**: Create a `BLUESTAR_USAGE.md` guide for AI agents (like Cursor) to enable autonomous tool use.
+This guide should detail the tool's purpose, command-line syntax, and when to use it.
 ```

 ### ✅ **Success Criteria**